How could email marketing still be effective at the ripe old age of 57?

-From welcome emails to abandon cart sequences, copywriting gets the reply, the purchase, or the click.
+Copywriting gets the reply, purchase, or click from welcome emails to abandon cart sequences.
 It’s how you get engagement and increase the click-through rates of your emails:

 Let’s break down each step.

-If they are a subscriber, then the likelihood of them being unaware is slim to none.
-So the majority of your email sequence content will focus on moving your One Reader from solution-aware to product-aware or product-aware to most-aware.
+If they are subscribers, then the likelihood of them being unaware is slim to none.
+So most of your email campaign content will focus on moving your one reader from solution-aware to product-aware or product-aware to most-aware.

-For example, use time-limited offers to create urgency or relevant customer testimonials to get a product-aware One Read to purchase.
+For example, use time-limited offers to create urgency or relevant customer testimonials to get a product-aware one reader to purchase.

 FAB CBD uses the new year as a deadline for their offer.

-You can send an email sequence that recognizes customer milestones and celebrations them with an offer.
+You can send an email campaign recognizing customer milestones and celebrating them with an offer.
 Another technique would be emailing your list a link to a blog post that solves their problem, moving them from problem aware to solution aware.
 Drive traffic directly to your new post and gain even more.